tpm2-software/tpm2-pkcs11/docs/OPENVPN.md

 # Note this could change, so check pkg-config --modversion libpkcs11-helper-1
 git checkout pkcs11-helper-1.22

 # Get the Patches that RPM built with.
-Noe that this PR could change, and do to
+Note that this PR could change, and do to
 # rebase conflicts do not apply cleanly anymore.
 wget https://github.com/OpenSC/pkcs11-helper/pull/4.patch